dulcedu/basic_quiz/README.md

 # Basic Quiz app

-This project is part of
+This project is part of bigget project named ¨ App to dApp.
+Have fun by porting apps to web3, by using RSK smart platform, RNS and decentralize storage.

-Basic quiz app
+Check the tutorial here [TBD].

 ## Basic setup
-# Quiz app in JS for portfolio.
+# A Quiz app  in JS is something fun to code and really good for starter portfolio.
+I hope you find this tutorial usefull and then try decentralize technologies.

-The quiz app is a common

 Let's create the `package.json` with the following